larryboy95/wp-admin/README.md

 # wp-admin

-Shell scripts for the centralized management of WordPress.
+Shell scripts for the centralized mamagement of WordPress.
 Intended to be kept as simple as possible for maximum legibility.
 These tools provide maintenance and workflow functions.

+Used by these scripts:

 * wp-cli
 * apt-get